David Koch (television presenter): Financial journalism

-He provides business and financial commentary for several publications, including Pacific Magazines, Yahoo Finance and the "Your Money" section of News Ltd newspapers.
+He provides business and financial commentary for several publications, including Pacific Magazines, Yahoo Finance, and the "Your Money" section of News Ltd newspapers.

 Koch was a director of the NSW Small Business Development Corporation Ltd for eight years after its inception in 1996.
 As a former business owner and operator and now director of Pinstripe Media Pty Ltd, he speaks regularly at corporate events about small business, finance and investment issues.

-Koch has presented over 100 episodes of a weekly small business program on the Seven Network, Business Builders, which helps private business owners improve their business.
-The program is produced by Koch's company Pinstripe Media.
+Koch has presented a weekly small business program on the Seven Network, Kochie's Business Builders.
+It was produced by Koch's company Pinstripe Media.

 In 2007, Koch launched Pinstripe Media, a video production and content marketing agency that manages a network of sites including Startup Daily, Flying Solo and Kochie's Business Builders.
+Koch sold Pinstripe Media to Private Media, publisher of Crikey, in July 2025.

-In 2013, Koch launched KBB Digital, a digital marketing agency for small business which is an extension of the 'Kochie's Business Builders' brand.
+In 2013, Koch launched KBB Digital, a digital marketing agency for small business which is an extension of the Kochie's Business Builders brand.

 In 2020, in partnership with Kylie Merritt, Koch launched ausbiz, an Australian business and finance streaming platform.

+In August 2023, Koch joined Compare the Market Australia as an economic director.

 Television career

 Sunrise

-Koch is currently co-host Seven Network's Sunrise breakfast program with Natalie Barr on weekdays.
+Koch was co-host of Seven Network's Sunrise breakfast program for 21 years, from 2002 until 2023.
 He was initially hired to replace Chris Reason who stepped down after a cancer diagnosis towards the end of 2002; however, his position later became permanent.
 He and his original co-host, Melissa Doyle, hosted the program over a period that saw viewer ratings grow until Sunrise became the leading breakfast television show in Australia.

+In May 2006, Koch & Doyle were acquitted of contempt of court charges in a Melbourne Local Court after the name of a 14-year-old boy was published in a case in which the boy sought an irreconcilable differences order against his parents.
+The Seven Network and the show's producer were convicted of the offence.

+In August 2022, the Seven Network released a statement declaring Sunrise had won the breakfast TV ratings in its timeslot for the 19th year in a row.

+Koch's name and image have been falsely used in several online scams in Australia, which Koch warned Sunrise viewers about in January 2023.

+Koch announced on 28 May 2023 that he would leave the program to spend time with family and to manage the Port Adelaide Football Club.
+After a 21-year tenure, he is Australia's longest-serving breakfast television host, having broadcast 16,000 hours of live TV across 5,300 shows, and conducted 50,000 interviews.
+Matt Shirvington was announced as his replacement on 5 June 2023.
+His last broadcast was on 9 June 2023.